TRaSH-Guides/Guides/docs/Radarr/radarr-setup-custom-formats-french.md

 !!! note
     This guide is created and maintained by [Someone said "Nice"?](https://github.com/NiceTSY)

-So what's the best way to setup the Custom Profiles and which one to use with which scores to get French and English Audio?
+So what is the best way to set up the Custom Profiles and which one to use with which scores to get French and English Audio?

-Keep in mind that most releases are MULTi (understand DUAL audio, original and French audio) and it will be difficult to only have French audio, unless you are willing to get 720p or you are only looking for French movies.
+Keep in mind that most releases are MULTi (understand DUAL audio, original and French audio) and it will be difficult to only have French audio, unless you are willing to get 720p, or you are only looking for French movies.

-Therefore you will need a slightly modified MULTi Custom Format than the one find in the original guide.
+Therefore, you will need a slightly modified MULTi Custom Format than the one find in the original guide.
 This one also recognize VO and VFF in the name and rename the import.
 This is important for the score to match before and after the import and to avoid download loop.

 --8<-- "includes/cf/score-attention.md"